MW1798/DLEST/README.md

 ## Acknowledgement
-Our code took reference from the [latenet-energy-transport](https://github.com/YangNaruto/latent-energy-transport) repository.
+Our code was inspired by the [latenet-energy-transport](https://github.com/YangNaruto/latent-energy-transport) repository.